K-CUR/PDA_static_-_dynamic_testing/part_1_docs/testing_task_1.md

 # Line 2: equals should be == not =
 # Line 4: colon missing from end of else.
-# Whole function: every line needs it's indentation reduced by one.
   def check_for_ace(self, card):
     if card.value = 1:
       return True